Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 1. Spotify

 Spotify is one of the world’s most popular audio streaming services.
 When Spotify wanted to improve the music-sharing experience for its customers, it hired a marketing firm to create a customer journey map.
-The goal of this customer journey map was to determine where music sharing features the best fit into the customer experience.

 Spotify Customer Journey Map